cloudmesh/classes/docs/source/lesson/linux/cloudmesh-installation.rst

 can be opened by running the following command.
 You can use vim or vi instead of emacs to run this. ::

-  emacs ~/.cloudmesh/cloudmesh.yaml
+  $ emacs ~/.cloudmesh/cloudmesh.yaml

 examples :
 ::
-   vim ~/.cloudmesh/cloudmesh.yaml
+   $ vim ~/.cloudmesh/cloudmesh.yaml
-   vi ~/.cloudmesh/cloudmesh.yaml
+   $ vi ~/.cloudmesh/cloudmesh.yaml
-   gedit ~/.cloudmesh/cloudmesh.yaml
+   $ gedit ~/.cloudmesh/cloudmesh.yaml

 First the profile section must be updated as follows.
 ::
+   fix:dev: added code format to cloudmesh installation
    profile:
           firstname: TBD
           lastname: TBD